Shippable/docs/sources/ci/custom-docker-image.md

 ##Minimum requirements

 The Shippable platform officially supports custom images built on Ubuntu 14.04, Ubuntu 16.04, CentOS7, RHEL 7, and Windows Server 2016.
-However, many customers have successfully used custom images that are built on officially unsupported platforms, as long as they satisfy minimum requirements mentioned below.
+However, many customers have successfully used custom images that are built on  unsupported platforms, as long as they satisfy minimum requirements mentioned below.

 If your custom Docker image has `apt-get` pre-installed, we will install any additional packages required at runtime.